 I couldn’t find any information on what percentage are flexible vs rigid, and I think part of the reason is traditionally this problem has been treated with orthotics that build up the space underneath the foot to fill in that gap so there really hasn’t been much interest in seeing what could be done to fix the problem.

 I’m not a big believer in orthotics and think the science behind them is flawed in several ways, especially when it comes to correcting overpronation.
-My main reason for creating this site was to show that exercises could be used as more reasonable and effective way to manage the problem, ultimately restoring the body’s own ability to control pronation.
+I believe exercises are a more reasonable and effective way to manage the problem, ultimately restoring the body’s own ability to control pronation.

 The goal of any exercise for correcting forefoot varus then is to strengthen the muscles that pull the base of the big toe down to the ground to stabilize the arch, while the heel is held in a stable position to prevent it from everting.
 This will involve some of the intrinsic muscles in the sole, like the flexor hallucis brevis, and a few of the calf muscles with tendons that influence the arch.

 In some ways this is what the short foot exercise does.
 Breaking down that movement into separate components, though, seems to allow for better isolation of the muscles at work, so I’m hoping doing so leads to faster improvement.

 The exercise I felt was the most effective, and the one I’ve decided to perform, involves first inverting (turning in) the heel slightly and then actively pressing the big toe down into the ground.
 The ball of the big toe (the metatarsalphalangeal joint) is what forms the tripod so it’s important to avoid curling or gripping with the toes as that would work different muscles and defeat the purpose of the exercise.
 Here’s a video demonstrating the movement: